mumuxi15/mumuxi15.github.io/_posts/2018-06-18-rainforest.md

 Therefore, I tackle the problem in two different ways: input and model structure.

 - **Improve input images' quality**: Generally speaking, clearer images containing more information yield better results for Neural Network models.

 - **More advanced network design**: To learn fine details we need to increase the model complexity .
 Here I chose to use one of the latest Neural Network architectures, DenseNet (Dense Convolutional Network), a smarter neural network designed by [Zhuang Liu and Gao Huang](https://arxiv.org/pdf/1608.06993v3.pdf) in  2017.

-#####Improve image quality
+##### Improve image quality

 I wrote a dehaze function based on  ["Single Image Haze Removal using Dark Channel Prior"](https://www.robots.ox.ac.uk/~vgg/rg/papers/hazeremoval.pdf) paper.
 In most cases light is scattered in the atmosphere before it reaches the camera and such scattered light is the main cause of blurry images or hazy images.
-To simplifiy, the dehaze function estimates the scattered light intensity as the maximum pixel intensity.
+To simplify, the dehaze function estimates the scattered light intensity as the maximum pixel intensity.
 Thus by removing the scattered light, original images can be restored.

 ![How hazy image is formed](https://www.researchgate.net/profile/Seung_Won_Jung2/publication/291385074/figure/fig14/AS:320880610693124@1453515307125/Formation-of-a-hazy-image.png)